 Ragaireacht (pronounced rag-ar-oct) is an Irish word for late-night wandering, or for sitting up talking long into the early hours.
 And a ragaire is someone who enjoys precisely that.
-For us this word suggests what we do –
+For us this word suggests what we do, travelling and talking,

 The Ragaire project was spearheaded by Crooked House.
 It was an Erasmus+ funded long-term Key Action 2 project.
 Most noticeably, the Ragaire project was a Transnational Youth Initiative, or TYI.
 In other words, this means the project was primarily organised and led by its participants, with traditional facilitators and 'coaches' only providing assistance and advice.